François Coty: Early life and family

 Joseph Marie François Spoturno was born on 3 May 1874 in Ajaccio, Corsica.
-He was a descendant of Isabelle Bonaparte, an aunt of Napoleon Bonaparte.
+He claimed to be a descendant of Isabelle Bonaparte, an aunt of Napoleon Bonaparte.
 His parents were Jean-Baptiste Spoturno and Marie-Adolphine-Françoise Coti, both descendants of Genoese settlers who founded Ajaccio in the 15th century.
 His parents died when he was a child and the young François was raised by his great-grandmother, Marie Josephe Spoturno, and after her death, by his grandmother, Anna Maria Belone Spoturno, who lived in Marseille.

 After spending some years in military service, François met a fellow Corsican named Emmanuel Arène.
 A politician, writer, and future senator, Arène became François's mentor, offering him a job in Paris as his secretary.
 In Paris, François married Yvonne Alexandrine Le Baron and took the more French-looking name Coty, a variation on his mother's maiden name.
 He also met Raymond Goery, a pharmacist who made and sold perfume at his Paris shop.
 Coty began to learn about perfumery from Goery and created his first fragrance, Cologne Coty.